KamandaX/WebApp/README.md

 # WebApp
 Web application for KTU semester project written in .NET Core 3.1
 # Setup
 You need the .NET Core 3.1 SDK (Download: https://dotnet.microsoft.com/download)
+Project can be launched using Visual Studio
+1. Build the program
+2. Run